-2. Storefront cannabis retailers allowed within IG only in locations where a cannabis dispensary was legally located prior to June 16, 2009, the date of the City's former ban on cannabis businesses.
+2009, the date of the City's former ban on cannabis businesses.

-Table 17.10.030 prescribes development regulations for Industrial Districts.
-Letters in parenthesis in the "Additional Regulations" column refer to regulations following the table.
+Table 17.10.030 prescribes development regulations for Industrial Districts for permitted and conditionally permitted uses.
+Letters in parenthesis (e.g., (A)) refer to the regulations following the table.
+When in the "Additional Regulations" column, the regulations apply to all districts.
+When in just one district's column, the regulations apply only to that particular district.
 The numbers in each illustration below refer to corresponding regulations in the "#" column in the associated table.
 Regulations applicable to multiple districts are in Part IV of this Title.

-- A. Limitations on Curb Cuts.
+A. Limitations on Curb Cuts.
 Wherever possible, parking and loading entrances must share curb cuts in order to minimize the overall number of curb cuts.
 Curb cuts are limited to one per parcel unless an absolute need is demonstrated.
-On corner lots, curb cuts must be located on the street frontage with the least traffic volume wherever feasible. - B. Transitional Standards.
-The following minimum structure setbacks in the IS and IG Districts apply:
+On corner lots, curb cuts must be located on the street frontage with the least traffic volume wherever feasible.

-- 1. From any "R" District Boundary: 50 feet. - 2.
+- B. Transitional Standards.
+The following minimum structure setbacks in the IS and IG Districts apply: - 1.
+From any "R" District Boundary: 50 feet. - 2.
 From any "C" District Boundary: 25 feet.